InfernalConcept/DS4DRV_Easy/README.md

  $ chmod +x DS4DRV.sh

  $ sudo ./DS4DRV.sh

 Authenticate with your password and you are good to go.

+#This script enables and configures DS4DRV with X-Box and PlayStation configurations with the ability to switch FAST between the two.

 Instructions for pairing: